Heavydirtysoul (Gotham): Casting

 During Gotham's second season, media began to speculate that James Frain's character in the show would, in fact, be Ra's al Ghul, citing many similarities between the characters but the speculation ended when the character was killed off.
 However, on March 2, 2017, Alexander Siddig was cast to portray Ra's al Ghul.
 He was described as being the leader behind the Court of Owls and also the leader of the League of Shadows.

 Chris Chalk and Michael Chiklis don't appear in the episode as their respective characters.
 In May 2017, it was announced that the guest cast for the episode would include Jada Pinkett Smith as Fish Mooney, Alexander Siddig as Ra's al Ghul, Camila Perez as Bridgit Pike/Firefly, Nathan Darrow as Victor Fries/Mr. Freeze, and B. D. Wong as Hugo Strange.

 Reception

 Viewers

 Airing back to back with the previous episode, the episode was watched by 3.03 million viewers with a 0.9/4 share among adults aged 18 to 49.
 This was a 5% decrease in viewership from the previous episode, which was watched by 3.17 million viewers with a 1.0/4 in the 18-49 demographics.
-With this rating, Gotham ranked third on its timeslot and third for the night behind The Bachelorette, and a NHL game.
+With this rating, Gotham ranked third on its timeslot and third for the night behind The Bachelorette, and an NHL game.

 With DVR factored in, the episode was watched by 4.78 million viewers with a 1.7 in the 18-49 demographics.
 Overall, the third season of Gotham averaged 4.52 million viewers, ranking 100th out of 165.
 This is a 16% decrease from the previous season, which was watched by 5.37 million viewers.